grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

 1. What until all of the pods have a status of `Running` or `Completed`, which might take a few minutes.

+## Accessing Grafana Mimir from outside the Kubernetes cluster

+This chapter assumes that an ingress is set up.
+If this is not the case, skip to the next chapter <!-- TODO link -->

-## Configure Prometheus to write to Grafana Mimir
+### Configure Prometheus to write to Grafana Mimir

-Add the following YAML snippet to your Prometheus configuration file and restart the Prometheus server:
+Add the following YAML snippet to your existing Prometheus configuration file and restart the Prometheus server:

 ```yaml
 remote_write: